Apple expected to polish lineup with new iPhone

 Improved iPhone and smartwatch models would be arriving just as Apple is set to roll out a new version of the mobile operating system.

-The event will come as Apple squares off with the European Union over a demand that the iPhone maker pay a record 13 billion euros ($14.5 billion) in back taxes in Ireland.
+The event will come as Apple squares off with the European Union over a demand that the iPhone maker pay a record 13 billion euros (US$14.5 billion) in back taxes in Ireland.